 If you have fewer clothes – there are fewer clothes to wash.

 If your kids have fewer toys – there are fewer toys to clean and store.

 If you have fewer shoes – there is more room in your closet!
 Lol

-I try to live by a rule of getting rid of one older item when getting a new one.
-I don’t stick to this rule with everything in my home, but it works well for kids toys, new fashion accessories, and other things that easily pile up.
+I try to live by the rule of getting rid of one older item when getting a new one.
+I don’t stick to this rule with everything in my home, but it works well for kids’ toys, new fashion accessories, and other things that easily pile up.

 15 – Adjust with your Season